finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## Current Sprint
-- Fix: Clear button in *New Deck Menu*
 - Fix: Sign apk with appropriate keystore
 - Release v1 to the Play Store
   - Add tablet screenshots to indicate designed for tablets